JustPLegend/aws-devops-resources/README.md

 :computer: &nbsp;Picture of [home page](https://github.com/JustPLegend/aws-cloud-resources/blob/main/indexpage.png) for website.

-License
+<h2> License </h2>

-This library is licensed under the MIT License.
+This open source project is licensed under the MIT License.
 See the LICENSE file.